 Checks should be made out to NAMI.
-You may also donate with a credit card by visiting www.nami.org/donate or by calling 888-999-NAMI (6264).
+You may also donate with a credit card by visiting nami.org/donate or by calling 888-999-NAMI (6264).

 Yes.
 Funds donated to NAMI are tax-deductible to the fullest extent of the law.
 NAMI is a 501(c)(3) non-profit organization.
 Be careful when securing your donations to make sure that the credit for that donation is correctly identified.
-For example, a payment will be deductible for income tax purposes to the individual or organization from whom the check is received.
+For example, a payment will be deductible for income tax purposes to the individual or organization who wrote the check.
 If donations are made to an independent organization that then pays NAMI, then only the independent organization qualifies as the donor.
 Also, when checks are made to NAMI, they may not be used later for any DIY event expenses, and NAMI will not pay back funds for this purpose.

 NAMI is unable to publicize your DIY events, but we do provide graphics, tools and resources to help you promote your event in your own way.